StabilicV2/Tennis-RFC/README.md

 ### `main.py`
 This script runs the entire tennis match prediction program and requires user input, Upon execution:
 1. The user must input a **starting year** and an **ending year**.

     - The dataset contains data from 1985 to 2024.
+    - On the very first run of the program, use "all" as it will create the file in which data for all years is stored and used
     - Invalid values outside of this range will not be accepted.
     - Users can enter **"all"** as the starting year **ONLY** to automatically select the full range *(1985-2024)*.
 In this case, the ending year input is ignored.
 2. The user is given the option to **retrain the model** on the chosen dataset.

     - Training takes approximately **2.5 minutes** with default setting, but will take longer if hyperparameters are increased.
 >[!WARNING]
 >Retraining is only recommended when using the entire dataset.
-Using smaller datasets may lead to a decreases in accuracy of the model or unrecognized names.
+Using smaller datasets may lead to a decreases in accuracy of the model or unrecognized player names.

+3. The user is given the option to **calibrate**, **not calibrate** the threshold or **input a custom threshold**.

+    - If calibration is selected, `threshold.py` will run and automatically find the best threshold for predictive accuracy.
+    - If no calibration is selected, the model will move on to prediction using the stated threshold in the message.
+    - If custom calibration is selected, the user will be prompted with filling in a number for the threshold.

+>[!WARNING]
+>It is always recommended to calibrate automatically on a random state of None (Which is the model default).

-3. The user must enter the names of **two tennis players**.
+4. The user must enter the names of **two tennis players**.
     - Names must be written in **full**, using the format **"First Last"** (e.g., "Jannik Sinner" and "Carlos Alcaraz").
-  - Note that the input is case-sensitive and **requires capitalization in the first and last name**
+    - Note that the input is case-sensitive and **requires capitalization in the first and last name**, this is to be fixed in future versions.
+If you are unsure of player spellings, `player_id_mapping.csv` will have all player names available. *(Search using Ctrl + f)*

-4. The program will output a **predicted winner**.
+5. The program will output a **predicted winner**.
     - When retrained, predictions may vary even for the same matchups due to the AI model not running on a set random state.

 ### `combine.py`
 Responsible for adding ATP tournament game datasets into a collection by year stored in `data/group` as `atp_matches_year_year.csv`.
 If the two years are the same, this file will not be created.

+### `preprocess.py`
+Processes raw match data for use by the AI model.
+It reduces the dataset by keeping only essential columns and merges the original table (split by winners and losers) into a single format, making each one match with their respective data standalone.

 ### `mapping.py`
 Adds every player ID and name into the `player_id_mapping.csv` file, the file currently contains **4178** players.